AnonMiraj/game_of_life/README.md

 - [x] add more cool Cellular automata
 - [x] add a way to change between the rules and maybe even a way to set your own
 - [ ] hot reload for development?
 (Literally no reason other than it's a cool idea)
-- [ ] Record GIF ?
-And add one to the repo